boidushya/Boidushya.github.io/index.md

 layout: default
 ---
-Hello!
+#Hello!
 My name is Boidushya, better known by the pseudonym Semolini D' Costa.
-I make bots on facebook and twitter (not those which hack into mainframe)
+I make bots on Facebook and Twitter (not those which hack into mainframe)